-Exhibitors are responsible for installing and removing exhibits/displays on the dates agreed upon by the Library and the exhibitor, and for all measures necessary for installation and removal of exhibits/displays.
-Unless otherwise agreed upon by Library and exhibitor, assistance installing and removing exhibit/display will not be provided by Library staff; if the Library must remove an exhibit/display because it is not removed as scheduled by the exhibitor, the Library will not be responsible for any damages.
+Exhibitors are responsible for installing and removing exhibits/displays on the dates agreed upon by the Library and the exhibitor, and for all measures necessary for installation and removal of exhibits/ displays.
+Unless otherwise agreed upon by Library and exhibitor, Library staff will not provide assistance with installing and removing exhibit/display.
+If the Library must remove an exhibit/display because it is not removed as scheduled by the exhibitor, the Library will not be responsible for any damages.
 The Library will not provide storage for the property of organizations or individuals displaying in the Library.

 Exhibit photos, artwork, etc., must be framed, mounted or packaged and displayed in a safe and attractive manner.
-Any electrical connections are to be hidden from public view as far as possible and may not be placed so as to cause or create a safety hazard.
+Any electrical connections are to be hidden from public view as far as possible and may not be placed in a way that would cause or create a safety hazard.
 For display cases, all material relating to the exhibit/display must be contained within the display cases.